-In the past, brand protection was something that was handled quietly by the legal or compliance departments.
-Right now, it is the first line of defense for revenue, customers, and trust in the long term.
-In 2021, counterfeit global trade was estimated to be worth 467 billion dollars, and it is still a major cause of risk to consumer safety and intellectual property all over the world, according to the OECD–EUIPO report.
+In the past, brand protection was handled quietly by the legal or compliance departments.
+Right now, it is the first line of defense for revenue, customers, and long-term trust.
+In 2021, global counterfeit trade was estimated at 467 billion dollars, and it remains a major risk to consumer safety and intellectual property worldwide, according to the OECD–EUIPO report.

 At the same time, the latest information from the U.S. Federal Trade Commission shows that in 2024, consumers lost more than 12.5 billion dollars to fraud, which is 25% more than the year before.
-Many of these fraudulent schemes involve the use of popular brands, the production of counterfeit websites, and the impersonation of social media accounts.
+Many of these fraudulent schemes involve using popular brands, creating counterfeit websites, and impersonating social media accounts.

-This manual strictly adheres to the framework to elucidate the concept of brand safeguarding, the operation of digital brand abuse, and the effective brand protection strategies that enable intelligent companies to protect their revenue, reputation, and customers.
+This manual strictly adheres to the framework to elucidate the concept of brand safeguarding, the dynamics of digital brand abuse, and effective brand protection strategies that enable intelligent companies to protect their revenue, reputation, and customers.

 Brand protection is basically a company’s net to catch, stop, and deal with the unfair use of the brand, both in the physical and online worlds.
-It is the armor that the brand, its intellectual property, and the customers can rely on in order to be safe from the likes of counterfeit goods, fraudulent domains, and fake account attacks.
+It is the armor that the brand, its intellectual property, and customers can rely on to protect against counterfeit goods, fraudulent domains, and fake account attacks.

 Brand protection joins three fields into one coordinated discipline: